Certain Unitary Langlands-Vogan Parameters for Special Orthogonal Groups I: Introduction

 Let $\mathbb Z$ be the set of integers.
 Let $\mathbb Z +\frac{1}{2}$ be the set of half integers.\\ \\ All topological groups and topological vector spaces are assumed to be Hausdorff.
 Let $\mc X$ be a topological vector space (TVS).
 Let $\mathcal L(\mathcal X)$ be the space of continuous linear operators on $\mc X$.
 A linear representation $\pi$ of $G$ on $\mathcal X$, is said to be continuous if the group action $ G \times \mathcal X \rightarrow \mathcal X$ is continuous.
 The TVS $\mc X$ here needs not to be complete. \\ \\ If $\mc X$ is a Hilbert space, then $(\pi, \mc X)$ is called a Hilbert representation.
 All Hilbert spaces in this paper are assumed to be separable.
 All Hilbert representations are assumed to be continuous. \\ \\ For any complex vector space $V$, let $V^c$ be the vector space $V$, regarded as a real vector space, equipped with the conjugated complex multiplication,

 Then $V^c$ is a complex linear vector space. $V^c=V$ as real vector spaces.
-But $V^c$ and $V$ have different complex structures.\\ \\ A Maximal compact subgroup of a semisimple Lie group may be universally denoted by $K$.
-The nilradical of a parabolic subgroup of a semisimple group will be universally denoted by $N$. $C$ will be used as a universal constant.
+But $V^c$ and $V$ have different complex structures.\\ \\ A maximal compact subgroup of a semisimple Lie group may be universally denoted by $K$.
+The nilradical of a parabolic subgroup of a semisimple group will be universally denoted by $N$.
+It should be clear within the context what $K$ and $N$ are. $C$ will be used as a universal constant.
 Identity operators or matrices will be denoted by $I$ or $I_n$ where $n$ is the dimension. \\ \\ All the important conventions will be highlighted by boldfaced letters.
 All inner products or Hermitian forms will be denoted by $(\, , \,)$.
 The definition of these forms will be clear within the context.\\ \\ Let $G$ be a unimodular Lie group.
 Let $X$ be a principal $G$-bundle with a $G$-invariant measure.
 Let $\mc H$ be a unitary representation of $G$.
 Then $L^2(X \times_G \mc H, X/G)$ is a Hilbert space.
 The Hilbert inner product is given by

 Whenever we have an integral of this form, the integrant does not depend on the choices of $x$ in $[x]$.